vishalagrawal22/CPPT/README.md

 # Competitive Programming Practice Tool

-A command-line tool to automate your competitive programming workflow without cluttering your workspace with test case data.
+A command-line tool to automate your competitive programming workflow without cluttering your workspace with testcase data.

 ## Setup Guide